DavidLeifer/OpenSourceDocument/README.md

 Create a black and white python graph using no libraries.

 ### Chapter 11: Skateboarding and Anatomy I
 Discusses learning basic skateboarding tricks and the anatomy and physiological functions necessary to avoid severe bodily injury.
+Written at a undergraduate level for Kinesiology.

 ### Chapter 12: Introduction to Neurobiology
 A review of information learned about neurobiology and how it relates to the muscular and nervous system.

 ### Chapter 13: Skateboarding and Anatomy II
 An in-depth analysis with more data and a summary of anatomy information learned while skateboarding from June-December, 2024.
+Written at a graduate level for Kinesiology.

 ### Chapter 14: Conclusions
 Concludes the textbook with a summary of what was covered.